UFAL-DSG/pykaldi/src/pykaldi/README.rst

 Intro
 -----
-Pykaldi wraps the online decoder from src/dec-wrap directory.
+Pykaldi interfaces the C++ online recogniser which wraps the online feature preprocessing and online decoder from ``kaldi/src/onl-rec`` directory.
 The development is done in https://github.com/UFAL-DSG/pykaldi.
 Currently, we do not support CMN, so train your AM without CMN.

 Dependencies
 ------------